Policies and Standards

 The Coast Community College District is committed to equal opportunity in educational programs, employment, and all access to institutional programs and activities.
 The District does not discriminate unlawfully in providing educational or employment opportunities to any person on the basis of race or ethnicity, gender, gender identity, gender expression, religion, age, national origin, sexual orientation, marital status, medical condition, pregnancy, physical or mental disability, military or veteran status, or genetic information or because he/she is perceived to have one or more of the foregoing characteristics, or based on association with a person or group with one or more of these actual or perceived characteristics.

 Golden West College is committed to ensuring that persons with disabilities have access to all college programs and services and will make reasonable accommodations to ensure that access.
-Any person with a documented disability who believes that he or she has been discriminated against on the basis of that disability should contact the Director of the Disabled Student Programs and Services at (714) 895-8721 or the campus Student Grievance Officer at (714) 895-8125.
+Any person with a documented disability who believes that he/she has been discriminated against on the basis of that disability should contact the Director of the Disabled Students Programs and Services at (714) 895-8721 or the campus Student Grievance Officer at (714) 895-8125.

 The Family Educational Rights and Privacy Act (FERPA) affords students certain rights with respect to their education records.
 The rights include: